X8Future/Assetto-Hub-bot/README.md

 cd ../Assetto-Hub-bot-main
 ```

-Make sure you deploy the command from the main file and not from the commands file or it won't run
+Make sure you deploy the command from the main file and not from the commands file, or it won't run

 You can start the Bot `WINDOWS`
 ```